-- 1. Basin means the Six Mile Creek drainage basin, as designated by the United States Geologic Survey (USGS), and any successor entity, hydrographic unit number 03050103030010. - 2.
-Best management practices (BMPs) include but are not limited to practices defined in the South Carolina Department of Health and Environmental Control (SCDHEC) Stormwater Management BMP Handbook. - 3.
+- 1. Basin means the Six Mile Creek drainage basin, as designated by the USGS hydrographic unit number 03050103030010. - 2.
+Best management practices (BMPs) refers to best management practices, which include but are not limited to practices defined in the South Carolina Department of Health and Environmental Control ("SCDHEC") Stormwater Management BMP Handbook. - 3.
 Carolina Heelsplitter Overlay District means an overlay district that imposes certain restrictions and limitations on development in the basin. - 4.
 Development means the creation of impervious surfaces or any master planned development. - 5.
 Impervious surface means a hard surface which slows or prevents water from infiltrating the soil and/or causes water to run off surface more rapidly or in greater quantities than under natural conditions.
-Impervious surfaces include, but are not limited to, asphalt and concrete surfaces, building footprints, sidewalks, rooftops, patios, pools, sport surfaces, garages, carports, sheds, driveways, parking lots, streets, and compacted roadways.
-Those surfaces excluded from the measurement of impervious surface would include, but are not limited to, landscaped areas, grass fields, golf courses, playgrounds, agricultural fields, and non-compacted roads.
+Impervious surfaces includes, but are not limited to, asphalt and concrete surfaces, building footprints, sidewalks, rooftops, patios, pools, sport surfaces, garage, carports, sheds, driveways, parking lots, streets and compacted roadways.
+Those surfaces excluded from the measurement of impervious surface would include, but are not limited to, landscaped areas, grass fields, golf courses, playgrounds, agricultural fields and non-compacted roads.
 Advanced building materials such as a porous concrete and porous asphalt, under laid with sand or similar materials to match infiltration characteristics of surrounding lands, would also be considered porous. - 6.
 Intermittent streams are streams that generally have defined natural watercourses that do not flow year-round, but beyond periods of rainfall and with greater frequency than similarly located ephemeral streams.
 Designation of a stream as intermittent shall be confirmed by using stream delineation techniques as outlined in the document titled "U.S. Army Corps of Engineers Jurisdictional Determination Guidebook".
-For the purposes, hereof, the term "intermittent stream" shall not include any waters that the U.S. Army Corps of Engineers has determined or shall determine are not subject to its jurisdiction.
+For the purposes, hereof, the term "intermittent stream" shall not include any waters that the U.S. Army Corps of Engineers has determined or shall determine are not subject to its jurisdiction. - 7.
+Land development means development activities which cause a change in land characteristics through redevelopment, construction, subdivision into parcels, condominium complexes, apartment complexes, commercial parks, shopping centers, industrial parks, manufactured home parks or similar developments for sale, lease or any combination of owner and rental characteristics.

-- 7. Land development means development activities which cause a change in land characteristics through redevelopment, construction, subdivision into parcels, condominium complexes, apartment complexes, commercial parks, shopping centers, industrial parks, manufactured home parks, or similar developments for sale, lease, or any combination of owner and rental characteristics. - 8.
-Perennial streams means, generally, those blue lined streams indicated on a USGS 1:24,000 topographical map.
-Designation of a stream as perennial shall be confirmed by using stream delineation techniques as outlined in the document titled "U.S. Army Corps of Engineers Jurisdictional Determination Guidebook".
-For the purposes, hereof, the term "perennial stream" shall not include any waters that the U.S. Army Corps of Engineers has determined or shall determine are not subject to its jurisdiction. - 9.
+- 8. Perennial streams means, generally, those blue lined streams indicated on a USGS 1:24,000 topographical map.
+Designation of a stream as perennial shall be confirmed by using stream delineation techniques as outlined in the document titled "U.S. Army Corps of Engineers Jurisdictional Determination Guidebook" For the purposes, hereof, the term "perennial stream" shall not include any waters that the U.S. Army Corps of Engineers has determined or shall determine are not subject to its jurisdiction. - 9.
 Riparian buffer means an area of natural vegetation that is adjacent to a body of water and which is managed to maintain the integrity of stream channels and shorelines, to reduce the impact of upland sources of pollution by trapping, filtering, and converting sediments, nutrients, and other chemicals, and to supply food, cover, and thermal protection to fish and other wildlife. - 10.
-Riparian buffer impact means any activity within 200 feet of any perennial stream or 100 feet of any intermittent stream, excluding agricultural practices, except clear cutting and grading, which removed vegetation with the riparian buffer, as defined in these regulations, or the prevention of re-growth of the natural vegetation within these areas.
-Where riparian buffers have been impacted due to agricultural practices, these areas will be expressly allowed to revert to their natural state in the event of any transition of land use.
+Riparian buffer impact means any activity within two hundred feet (200') of any perennial stream or one hundred feet (100') of any intermittent stream, excluding agricultural practices, except clear cutting and grading, which removed vegetation with the riparian buffer, as defined in these regulations, or the prevention of re-growth of the natural vegetation within these areas.
+Where riparian buffers have been impacted due to agricultural practices, these areas will be expressly allowed to revert to their natural state in the event of any transition of land use. - 11.
+USGS means the United States Geologic Survey and any successor entity.